Connect with us

 As a result, many of the technologies people rely on today are underpinned by advances in nanoscale science and engineering.
 Even some of the advances in AI rely on nanotechnology-based hardware.

 In the U.S., much of this collaborative work was spearheaded by the cross-agency National Nanotechnology Initiative.
-In the early 2000s, the initiative brought together representatives from across the government to better understand the risks and of nanotechnology.
-It helped convene a broad and diverse array of scholars, researchers, developers, practitioners, educators, activists, policymakers and other stakeholders to map out strategies for ensuring socially and economically beneficial nanoscale technologies.
+In the early 2000s, the initiative brought together representatives from across the government to better understand the risks and benefits of nanotechnology.
+It helped convene a broad and diverse array of scholars, researchers, developers, practitioners, educators, activists, policymakers and other stakeholders to help map out strategies for ensuring socially and economically beneficial nanoscale technologies.

 In 2003, the 21st Century Nanotechnology Research and Development Act became law and further codified this commitment to participation by a broad array of stakeholders.
-The coming years saw a growing number of federally funded initiatives – the Center for Nanotechnology and Society at Arizona University (where one of us was on the board of visitors) – that cemented the principle of broad engagement around emerging advanced technologies.
+The coming years saw a growing number of federally funded initiatives – including the Center for Nanotechnology and Society at Arizona State University (where one of us was on the board of visitors) – that cemented the principle of broad engagement around emerging advanced technologies.

 Experts only at the table